miroapp/app-examples/sample-app/README.md

 # Sample rtb app
-Handy playground for playing with Miro Board API and Webhooks.
+Handy playground for playing with Miro Board API and Web-plugins.

 ### How to use